JNOSQL/jnosql-book/en/part1/README.md

 * The database vendor need to be worried about the high-level abstraction to Java world

 * The solution provider needs to be concerned about the low level of communication with a particular database. \* The database vendor needs to “copy” this communication solutions to all Java vendors.

 * To a Java developer there are two lock-in types: If a developer uses an API directly for a change, it will lose code.
 If a developer uses a high-level abstraction, this developer has lock-in in a Java solution because if this high level hasn't support to a particular NoSQL database, the developer needs to change to either Java solution or use an API NoSQL directly.

-A solução para esse problema é , assim como no mundo relacional, ter duas camadas de API:
+The solve this problem the API should have two layers:

-* Uma camada de baixo nível ou camada de comunicação: que seria o driver de comunicação entre o banco e o Java.
-Essa camada teria quatro especializações \(uma para cada tipo de banco de dados\).
+* The communication layer: the driver from a particular database that connects Java to an accurate database.
+This layer has four specializations, one to each NoSQL type.
-* Uma camada de alto nível ou camada de abstração: Responsável pela alta abstração para o desenvolvedor Java. É nessa camada que ficar as anotações, o EntityManager, etc.
+*  The abstraction level: its duty is to high concept to Java developers, this layer has annotations and integration to other specializations.

 Com essa abordagem temos algumas vantagens: